 I’m a broken record whenever I say productivity is a muscle that gets better the more you work on it.
-And one exercise that helps strengthen this muscle is the structure of a routine.
+There are several productivity strategies that can help you strengthen that muscle, but one of my favorites?
+Having the structure of a routine.

 In this blog post, I’ll be showing you how to use Google Calendar for creating routines, so you can enjoy more productive days and weeks.

 5 Steps to Make a Daily Routine on Google Calendar